 Pancetta and Rosemary Mashed Potatoes is a new, delicious twist on a traditional classic.
-And, it is a perfect Thanksgiving side dish, guaranteed to wow your family and friends.
+And, it is a perfect make-ahead Thanksgiving or Christmas side dish, guaranteed to wow your family and friends.

 Traditional creamy make-ahead mashed potatoes are teaming up with yummy and crispy pancetta, and fresh, fragrant rosemary, to make Pancetta and Rosemary Mashed Potatoes.
-What this duo does to mashed potatoes is absolute deliciousness; I can promise your guests will be clamoring for more.
+What this duo does to mashed potatoes is absolutely delicious; I can promise that your guests will be clamoring for more.

 You can make these tasty mashed potatoes 3-4 days ahead and then, on Thanksgiving Day, all you have to do is mix in the rosemary, heat the casserole in the oven, and top with pancetta.
 That is if there is any pancetta left.
 I suggest buying double what the recipe calls for because invariably someone (and I won’t say who) will be pilfering pieces of this delectable topping before you can get them on the potatoes.